 Andrew Collins, President/CEO

-Andrew Collins is an educator and consultant with over a decade of experience in Arizona as a classroom teacher and director of school development.
+Andrew Collins is an educator and social entrepreneur with over a decade of experience in Arizona as a classroom teacher and director of school development.
 In this time, Andrew has supported the launch of over 30 schools and numerous school improvement efforts focused on intentional school design and visionary leadership.
-Before joining New Learning Ventures, Andrew co-founded New Schools For Phoenix, a subsidiary of the Arizona Charter Schools Association that focuses on developing high performing schools in low-income communities within the urban core of Phoenix.
+Before joining New Learning Ventures, Andrew co-founded New Schools For Phoenix, a subsidiary of the Arizona Charter Schools Association that focused on developing high performing schools in low-income communities within the urban core of Phoenix.
 In that role, Andrew also managed a startup grant program that awarded over $3.5 M in funding for new schools.